OHI-Science/ohimanual/3_conduct_manual/assemble_inputs.md

 ## Discovering and gathering input information

-To promote transparent communication and aid in reproducibility, it is always a good practice to record information on data sources and briefly explanation of how they are processed in the script.
+To promote transparent communication and aid in reproducibility, it is always a good practice to record information on data sources and a brief explanation of how they are processed in the script.
 For example, you could include:

 - data source
 - data url or website